How long it takes to learn Korean?

 Acquiring a tongue does seem exciting and fun.
 But what people often don’t realize is it’s a life-changing decision.

-As per my experience, most underestimate the time frame.
-Thus, it is better to have realistic expectations about what you can do and time to learn.
+In my experience, most underestimate the time frame.
+Thus, it is better to have realistic expectations about what you can do and how long it will take to learn.

 How long does it take to learn Korean

-It takes years of effort, your learning attitude, and how connected and passionate you are to that very purpose.
-So every aspect plays an essential role.
+It takes years of effort, a learning attitude, and a connection to and passion for that purpose.
+So, every aspect plays an essential role.

 Suppose you have some strong motives why you should learn Korean.
-If so, it will encourage you to persist and overcome whatever challenges it contains.
+If so, it will encourage you to persist and overcome your challenges.

-If you don’t have strong reasons to move forward, you surely will stop at some point.
-You may find it tough to find time to go over the pending lessons if you do not have a plan and zeal.
+If you don’t have strong reasons to move forward, you will surely stop at some point.
+Without a plan and zeal, reviewing the pending lessons may be challenging.

 You will also quickly get bored and might quit within 3-12 months.
 You’re not going to learn much of Korean in any case.
-That’s why a vast majority don’t go beyond the beginner’s level.
+That’s why most don’t go beyond the beginner’s level.

 Don’t believe me?